 From the time of the Torah till today, meditation, next to prayer, has been a way of coming nearer to the Holy One.
 Meditation also will help you to get more grip on your life, to reach your heart’s desire with less effort, to deal more effectively with frustrations, and to improve your relationships.

 Judaism knows many kinds of meditation.
-In 12 monday nights on zoom we will study them and practice them.
+In 10 monday nights on zoom and 2 sunday afternoons live we will study them and practice them.

 The course is in Dutch.
 See here for dates, registration and payment.